A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Conclusion

 \section{Conclusion}

-The problem of fine-grained 3D radio map estimation aims to construct high-resolution radio maps for 2D planes at desired altitudes (target heights) within a 3D area of interest, based on radio samples collected at different locations within that 3D area.
+The problem of fine-grained 3D radio map construction aims to construct high-resolution radio maps for 2D planes at desired altitudes (target heights) within a 3D area of interest, based on radio samples collected at different locations within that 3D area.
 This problem is challenging due to the ultra-sparse sampling, i.e., the number of collected samples is significantly smaller than the high resolution of radio maps to be estimated.
-In this paper, we leverage the creative power and the strong generalization capability of LAM to address the ultra-sparse sampling challenge, and propose RadioLAM for fine-grained 3D radio map estimation.
+In this paper, we leverage the creative power and the strong generalization capability of generative LAM to address the ultra-sparse sampling challenge, and propose RadioLAM for fine-grained 3D radio map construction.
 RadioLAM consists of three key blocks: 1) an augmentation block, which leverages the principle of radio propagation to project radio samples collected at varying altitudes onto the target 2D plane at the desired altitude; 2) a generation block, which employs an LAM under an MoE architecture to generate a candidate set of diverse fine-grained radio maps for the target 2D plane, based on projections of radio samples; 3) an election block, which utilizes the radio propagation principle as a guide to find the best map from the candidate set, and uses TTA to dynamically adjust the noise level of LAM during inference.

-Extensive simulations based on the open-source 3D radio map dataset \emph{SpectrumNet} show that for different kinds of radio propagation environments, including rural, suburban, ordinary urban, and dense urban, 1) RadioLAM produces high-quality, fine-grained radio maps from an ultra-small sampling rate of $0.1\%$; 2) fine-grained radio maps generated by RadioLAM are over $50\%$ better than those generated by SOTA under the $0.1\%$ sampling rate; 3) RadioLAM requires at most one fourth of the sampling rate needed by SOTA to construct fine-grained radio maps with comparable qualities.
-Potential future research includes the design of 3D radio map estimation algorithms with strong theoretical performance guarantees and future radio map prediction from currently collected radio samples.
+Extensive simulations based on the open-source dataset \emph{SpectrumNet} show that for different kinds of radio propagation environments, including rural, suburban, ordinary urban, and dense urban, 1) RadioLAM produces high-quality, fine-grained radio maps from an ultra-small sampling rate of $0.1\%$; 2) fine-grained radio maps generated by RadioLAM are over $50\%$ better than those generated by SOTA under the $0.1\%$ sampling rate; 3) RadioLAM requires at most one fourth of the sampling rate needed by SOTA to construct fine-grained radio maps with comparable qualities. {Moreover, experiments based on the open-source real-world dataset \emph{AERPAW} also demonstrate that the radio maps achieved by RadioLAM are much more accurate than those achieved by SOTA.} Potential future research includes the design of 3D radio map construction algorithms with strong theoretical performance guarantees and radio map temporal prediction from currently collected radio samples.